home-assistant/home-assistant.io/source/_integrations/risco.markdown

 ## Risco Cloud (recommended)

-The integration will connect with your alamr over [Risco Cloud](https://riscocloud.com/).
+The integration will connect with your alarm over [Risco Cloud](https://riscocloud.com/).
 This is easiest to configure, and is widely supported, but is cloud based, and requires polling.

 <div class='note'>